zachchan105/marketlens/README.md

 ## How I Solved It

-**Static Homepage**
+**Dynamic Homepage**
+- Server-rendered on every request to show current cache state
-- No API calls for the homepage
+- No API calls on page load
-- Shows 18 stock cards with logos and basic info
+- Shows 18 stock cards with logos and cached data
-- Instant load, always available
+- Instant load, always reflects latest cache

 **Smart Caching**
 - Data fetches happen when you click a stock